A handy guide to satellite capacity of Indian DTH operators in 2022

 Airtel Digital TV:

 Dish TV has a total of 15 Ku band transponders from 2 satellites.
 9 transponders from SES-8 located at 95° East, owned by SES launched in 2013 with a lifespan of 15 years and 6 transponders from GSAT-15 located at 93.5° East, owned by ISRO launched in 2015 with a lifespan of 12 years.
-Dish TV currently offers 387 TV channels of which 310 are SD, 63 are HD and 25 are service channels.
+Dish TV currently offers 587 TV channels of which 311 are SD, 63 are HD and 23 are service channels and 181 are FTA channels from DD free dish.

 DD Free Dish:

 DD Free Dish has a total of 9 transponders (Including 1 from Vande Gujarat and 2 from Swayam Prabha) from GSAT-15 satellite located at 93.5° East, owned by ISRO launched in 2015 with a lifespan of 12 years.
-DD currently offers 228 unencrypted free channels of which 175 are SD and 1 is HD, additionally, there are 50 Radio channels, 2 service channels and 9 FTA channels from Dish TV.
+DD currently offers 227 unencrypted free channels of which 175 are SD, 1 is HD,1 is a service channel and additionally, there are 50 Radio channels.

 Note: The DTH satellite transponder details are sourced from LyngSat and are updated from time to time in tandem with the updates on the site.
 Dish TV and Sun Direct subscribers also get access to unencrypted free channels (from DD free dish, Swayam Prabha and Vande Gujarat) since they both share capacity on GSAT-15.